 The first thing most future real estate agents want to know is:

-How long is real estate school in Texas?
+How long does it take to get your real estate license in Texas?

 However, that question is really best answered by looking at each step of the real estate licensing process.